jguallar-blasco/jguallar-blasco.github.io/index.md

 <h1 id="about">About Me</h1>

-Jimena is a Research Associate at the Johns Hopkins University Human Language Technology Center of Excellence.
-She recently graduated from the Johns Hopkins Whiting School of Engineering with a Bachelors of Science and a Master of Science in Engeering in Computer Science (with a concentration in Natural Language Processing).
-Before her current positions, we was a research assistant at the JHU Center for Language and Speech Processing, where she was advised by Benjamin Van Durme.
-Her primary research interests are natural language processing and computational semantics, in semantically complex multimodal settings.
+Jimena is a Research Associate at the Human Language Technology Center of Excellence. an independent research center associated with Johns Hopkins University (JHU).
+She recently graduated from the JHU Whiting School of Engineering with a Bachelors of Science and a Masters of Science in Engeering.
+While Jimena majored in computer Science, with a concentration in Natural Language Processing, she also minored in Linguistics.
+Before starting her current position as a Research Associate, Jimena was a research assistant at the JHU Center for Language and Speech Processing, where she was advised by Professor Benjamin Van Durme.
+Her primary research interests are using natural language processing and computational semantics techniques to solve semantically complex problems in multimodal settings.

 <h1 id="publications">Publications</h1>